Xusqui/RaspWeather/README.md

-IP Anemometer
+RaspWeather
 =============

+Fork project from IP-Anemometer (https://github.com/zieren/ip-anemometer )

 This is a hardware+software project.
-A wind sensor is connected to a Raspberry Pi via the GPIO interface.
-The Pi collects measurements and uploads them to a web server, which stores them in a MySQL database.
-The server shows various statistics, such as wind speed over time, average, maximum and a histogram.

-Also supported:
+A completely DIY Personal Weather Station to store data locally in a Raspberry Pi and promote to the web (WUnderground, MeteoTemplate, and more to come).

+Sensors:
 - DHT22 type sensor for temperature and humidity.
-- MCP3008 analog/digital converter for custom inputs, e.g. voltage.
+- MCP3008 analog/digital converter for Weather Vane and other custom inputs
-- Digital switches, e.g. "door open" detection and pilot counter.
+- BMP183 pressure sensor
+- Anemometer
+- Wind Vane
+- Rain Gauge

+- More sensors to come

-See http://zieren.de for more information.
+See http://www.fernandezvillatoro.es for more information.